Brecghan/Midstone_Clone/resources/design-document.md

 # 5. Proposed Architecture Overview

-This initial iteration will provide the minimum lovable product (MLP) including creating, retrieving, and updating a pantry, as well as retrieving a recipe and adding it to a user's meal plan.
+This initial iteration will provide the minimum lovable product (MLP) including creating, retrieving, and updating a pantry, as well as retrieving a recipe and adding it to a user's meal plan; and creating and updating a meal plan.

-We will use API Gateway and Lambda to create four endpoints (`GetUser`, `CreateUser`, `UpdateUser`, and `GetRecipes`) that will handle the creation, update, and retrieval of Users and Recipes to satisfy our requirements.
+We will use API Gateway and Lambda to create 14 endpoints (defined in section 6.2 "Endpoints") that will handle the creation, update, and retrieval of Users and Recipes to satisfy our requirements.

 We will store recipes available for users in a table in DynamoDB.
-Users themselves will also be stored in DynamoDB.
-For simpler tracking, we will store the list of pantry items and chosen recipes for a given user directly in the users table.
+For simpler tracking, we will store the list of pantries and chosen recipes for a given user directly in their own individual tables.

 Mint Chip's Digital Pantry will also provide a web interface for users to manage their pantry and meal plan.
 A main page providing a list view of all of their pantry items